Tuition and Fees

 Tuition and fee schedules for upcoming semesters.

 Kapiʻolani Community College utilizes standard budgets that are updated annually by the University of Hawaiʻi’s Office of the Vice President of Student Affairs.
-The budgets are a reflection of the changes in national cost of living figures and local community costs.
+The budgets are a reflection of the changes in the national cost of living figures and local community costs.
 The cost of attendance includes more than the items the student pays to the institution.

 Information on current deadlines for payment.